-Mesa’s Main Street has seen some growth in the past few years.
-The Nile Theater came back, the antique shops never left, and the dining options exploded.
-Now there’s enough on this iconic strip to make a full day of it — from a quick coffee and cookies to beers at local breweries, now-famous sandwich shops, and some of the most sought-after pizza in town.
+Mesa’s Main Street has seen a fair amount of growth in the past few years.
+The Nile Theater has returned, the antique shops never left, and the dining options have exploded.
+There's now enough going on along this iconic strip to make a full day of it — everything from coffee to cookies to beers to now-famous sandwich and taco shops, Venezualan food stops, and some of the most sought-after pizza in town.

-Do you have a day of antique shopping ahead of you?
-Or do you work in downtown Mesa?
-Either way, stopping in to the Lost Dutchman coffee shop will get you set up.
-Yes there are options like Americano, cappuccino, and cold press, but there are hyper-local orders like the Gold Rush, and the decaffeinated Flying Dutchman steamers.
+Got a day of antique shopping ahead of you?
+Stop in at the Lost Dutchman coffee shop, and they'll get you set up.
+Yes, there's the usual options (Americano, cappuccino, cold press), but hyper-local orders like the Gold Rush and decaffeinated Flying Dutchman steamers are also available.
 In addition to a cup of coffee, you can grab green coffee beans for home roasting, or a quick treat from the in-house Lombardo's Gelato Company.
-The setup is perfect for a laptop day or small group of friends.
+The setup is perfect for a laptop day or a hang with a small group of friends.